 - Home environment: You may invite specialists and social workers to your home to help with rehabilitation processes.
 Undergoing rehabilitation programs often come with comfort and convenience.
 But, it may come with some limitations.
 There is the likelihood that you won't be able to do some physical activities that may require specialized equipment.

 - Nursing homes: Various nursing homes offer stroke rehabilitation programs.
 These programs include physical and occupational therapies that contribute to your recovery.
 However, the treatments may be less intense than those of hospitals.

 - Hospital rehabilitation unit: Getting stroke rehabilitation in a hospital or clinic unit may require you to stay there for several weeks if they manage you as an inpatient.
 On the other hand, if you prefer to be addressed as an outpatient, you will need to fix dates for rehabilitation and therapies with your health team.

 Factors that may affect stroke rehabilitation outcome

-Recovering from the effect of a stroke may take time.
-Physicians suggest that how soon you may recover from a stroke and the number of skills you will regain is not predictable.
-But some studies indicate that recovery can improve in 12 to 18 months of rehabilitation programs.
+Recovering from the effects of a stroke may take time.
+Physicians suggest that how soon you may recover from a stroke and the number of skills you will regain are not predictable.
+However, some studies indicate that recovery can improve in 12 to 18 months of rehabilitation programs.
 Factors that may affect the stroke rehabilitation process may depend on;

 - Physical aspects: It includes your home environment and work environment.
 Stair rails and grab bars can help you get more independent and improve your safety